 |

 In the art world, Liz's main claim to fame is having three works in the Collection de l'Art brut in Lausanne, Switzerland.
 The works were purchased in 1979, as the result of the recommendation of the late Jean Dubuffet.
-This came about when Liz became acquainted with Herbert Eckert, a life-time friend of Dubuffet's.
-Liz's other claim to fame is having been the first Australian Outsider artist "discovered". |
+This came about when Liz became acquainted with Herbert Eckert, a life-time friend of Dubuffet's. |

 ||